-UFC 273 time: When does Chimaev vs Burns start in the UK and US?
+UFC 273 time: When does Chimaev vs Burns start in the UK and US tonight?

-UFC 273 time: When does Khamzat Chimaev vs Gilbert Burns start in the UK and US?
+UFC 273 time: When does Khamzat Chimaev vs Gilbert Burns start in the UK and US tonight?

 The highly-anticipated welterweight clash precedes two title fights in Jacksonville